schnatterer/termux-scripts/README.md

   * `/data/system_ce/0/accounts_ce.db` Accounts
   * `/data/data/com.android.providers.telephony/databases` SMS/MMS
   * `/data/data/com.android.providers.contacts/databases/` call logs
-  * `/data/misc/keystore` - see #7
+  * `/data/misc/keystore` - see [#7](https://github.com/schnatterer/termux-scripts/issues/7)
   * Wifi Connections and Bluetooth pairings.
-How?
+Please [tell me how](https://github.com/schnatterer/termux-scripts/issues/new).

 ### Preparation

 * For local backup only, the packages mentioned bellow are needed
-* For backing up to a remote target you need to have private SSH key in your termux and the appropriate public key added to `authorized_keys` on the target device
+* For backing up to via SSH, yo need a key in your termux and the appropriate public key added to `authorized_keys` on the target device
+* For backing up to the cloud, you need to configure an `rclone` remote.
+See [`--rclone` option](#options)

 ```shell
 # Install packages